bronifty/microfrontends/README.md

 cd components/images && yarn && yarn dev
 ```

+- the checkout button doesn't do anything but the image button should give you a spacecat

 - now run the host's index.html file from a static server

 - it's being provided with fronted code from React and vanilla js components running on separate servers